Heartaches (song): Ted Weems version

 Ted Weems, whose musical career had declined during his military service, revived his orchestra to capitalize on the success of "Heartaches".
 He signed a new deal with Mercury Records and recruited his first manager, Howard Christensen.
 Weems received artist royalties from the 1933 Victor recording, but not the 1938 Decca recording, having let his contract expire.
 He did, however, receive composer royalties for its B-side "Oh!
 Monah".
 In May 1947, Weems made front-page news when he publicly repaid his debt to Kurt Webster, the man who had revived "Heartaches" and thus Weems' career.
 Weems staged a benefit performance by his band on June 6, with all proceeds going to war veteran Webster.

 The success of Ted Weems' "Heartaches" prompted several other notable recordings in 1947.
 A version by Harry James and his Orchestra was released by Columbia Records as catalog number 37305.
-It first reached the Billboard magazine Best Seller chart on April 18, 1947, and lasted 3 weeks on the chart, peaking at number 8.
+It first reached the Billboard magazine Best Seller chart on April 18, 1947, and lasted three weeks on the chart, peaking at number 8.
 In the United Kingdom, a recording of "Heartaches" by Vera Lynn was the most successful and the song impacted the sheet music chart from July to October 1947, peaking at number 10.
-The song features in the 1947 film of the same title.
+The song features in the 1947 film Heartaches.

 In January 1948, Billboard listed the Ted Weems version of "Heartaches" as 1947's third biggest-selling record in the United States, behind The Harmonicats' "Peg O' My Heart" and Francis Craig's "Near You".
-Al Hoffman was listed as the year's top songwriter, having composed not only "Heartaches" but also "Chi-Baba, Chi-Baba", which had hit number 1 in June in a recording by Perry Como, formerly vocalist with Weems' orchestra.
+Al Hoffman was listed as the year's top songwriter, having composed not only "Heartaches" but also "Chi-Baba, Chi-Baba", which had hit number 1 in June in a recording by Perry Como, formerly a vocalist with Weems' orchestra.

 The Marcels version

-The song was revived by American doo-wop group the Marcels in 1961.
+The song was revived by the American doo-wop group the Marcels in 1961.
 The group recorded their version of "Heartaches" on September 1, 1961, and its release followed the success of their million-selling version of "Blue Moon".
-Although the Marcels' "Heartaches" single failed to match the number 1 position on the US singles charts achieved by "Blue Moon", "Heartaches" reached the Top 10, peaking at number 7, as well as number 19 on the Hot R&B Sides chart.
+Their version of "Heartaches" reached the Top 10, peaking at number 7, as well as number 19 on the Hot R&B Sides chart.
 In Canada it reached number 22.
-The Marcels version appears in the film Popstar: Never Stop Never Stopping and is sampled in the 2016 Lonely Island song "I'm So Humble," featuring Adam Levine.
+The Marcels version appears in the film Popstar: Never Stop Never Stopping.

 Allan Sherman parody

 A parody rendition by the American musician and satirist Allan Sherman features on his successful 1963 album My Son, the Nut.
-Titled "Headaches", Sherman's version is musically based on the Ted Weems arrangement and is lyrically a humorous commentary on aspirin advertisements ("Headaches, headaches / Aspirin commercials give me headaches").
+Titled "Headaches", Sherman's version is musically based on the Ted Weems arrangement and is lyrically a humorous commentary on advertisements for aspirin ("Headaches, headaches / Aspirin commercials give me headaches").
 The song features the voice of a child, credited as Tom Greenleigh, who interrupts with a comically unreasonable demand; "Mommy!
 Can't you keep Daddy's car out of the driveway?".